flagshipcompany/flagship-api-sdk/README.md

 # flagship-api-sdk

-Library to use FlagShip API
+PHP Library to use FlagShip API

 # License: MIT
 Please go through the documentation at https://docs.smartship.io/ for all information about the API.